jeff-jackson-dfo/odfClass/ODF_File_Specification.md

 | INSTRUMENT_HEADER | SERIAL_NUMBER | n                 | string | n                 | 1                     | empty         | none       |
 | INSTRUMENT_HEADER | DESCRIPTION   | n                 | string | n                 | 1                     | empty         | none       |

+The INSTRUMENT_HEADER block consists of metadata describing the instrument used to acquire the data in the file.

 The INSTRUMENT_HEADER block is mandatory.

 All fields in the INSTRUMENT_HEADER block are mandatory.

 The fields are also order dependent and must conform to the above order.

-The INSTRUMENT_HEADER block must follow the EVENT_HEADER block.

 An example of the INSTRUMENT_HEADER block follows: